Roshan-Thales/CipherTrust-Secrets-Management/README.md

 Automate secrets rotation and revocation
-Integrate with popular DevOps tools and cloud platforms Scale your secrets management to meet the needs of your growing organization For more information click this CipherTrust
+Integrate with popular DevOps tools and cloud platforms Scale your secrets management to meet the needs of your growing organization For more information click this https://ciphertrust